anovakovic01/mainflux/docs/dev-guide.md

 ```

 **Note:** Every one of these events will omit fields that were not used or are not
 relevant for specific operation.
-Also, field ordering is not guarantied, so DO NOT
+Also, field ordering is not guaranteed, so DO NOT
 rely on it.

 ### Bootstrap Service